Scott schedule

-A Scott schedule is a document submitted to a court in the United Kingdom detailing the complaints regarding a third party which the court is being asked to consider.
+A Scott schedule is a document submitted to a court in Australia and the United Kingdom detailing the complaints regarding a third party which the court is being asked to consider.
 Such schedules are often used in court cases where there are several complaints of poor workmanship, for example in building work.
 This type of document takes its name from George Alexander Scott, an Official Referee in the tribunal which is now the Technology and Construction Court, who originally developed the idea.